Lagom: the search for balance

 True North is a Danish born brand whose philosophy is based on developing products that restore the natural balance of the skin.
 The formulations are not aggressive to the skin, but they are powerful.
 Not too much, not too little.

 Most of us wouldn’t visit a dermatologist unless we had a serious problem, so how do you know if your skin is in balance?

 True North has developed an app called My Skin Coach, which uses your smartphone camera to analyse your skin, provide a diagnosis, and of course recommend which True North products you should buy.

 Use the app regularly to adjust your beauty regime as the balance of your skin changes.

-Here’s the video of My Skin Coach analysis.
-It showed a moderate inflammation which appear on the photo as red stains – not a good look.
+My Skin Coach analysis showed a moderate inflammation which appear on the photo as red stains – not a good look.